Yazan-stack/Yazan-stack/README.md

-- Currently learning fundemantls of programming using c++ (And additionally learning the syntax of python )
+- Currently learning fundemantls of programming and applying them using c++ (And additionally learning python🐍 )
 - Solved over 200 problems so far
 - Completed 6 mini projects